ryor/ryor/README.md

 ryor(['build', 'develop', 'test'])
 ```

-or, if runnables are categorized into subdirectories, this:
+or, if runnables are categorized into subdirectories, like this:

 ```js
 import ryor from 'ryor'